Myosotis pansa subsp. praeceps: Description

 Myosotis pansa plants are rosettes.
 The rosette leaves have petioles that are 4 to 67 mm long.
 The rosette leaf blades are 5 to 60 mm long by 4 to 31 mm wide (with a length-to-width ratio of 1.1:1 to 2.1:1), usually narrowly obovate, obovate, broadly obovate, widest at or above the middle, with an obtuse and retuse apex.
 The upper surface of the leaf is uniformly or patchily covered in straight, appressed, antrorse (forward-facing) hairs.
 The lower surface of the leaf is glabrous.
 Each rosette has multiple ascending, once-branched or rarely unbranched partially bracteate inflorescences that are up to 490 mm long.
 The cauline leaves are similar to the rosette leaves, but become smaller.
 The flowers are 3 to 95 per inflorescence and each is borne on a short pedicel with or without a bract.
 The calyx is 2 to 4 mm long at flowering and 3 to 9 mm long at fruiting, lobed to half to most of its length, and sparsely to densely covered in straight to curved, appressed to patent, antrorse hairs.
 The corolla is white and 4 to 11 mm in diameter, with a cylindrical tube, petals that are usually obovate, broadly obovate or very broadly obovate, and small yellow scales alternating with the petals.
 The anthers are fully exserted.
 The four smooth, shiny, usually dark brown nutlets are 1.4 to 2.1 mm long by 1.0 to 1.4 mm wide, and ovoid to broadly ovoid in shape.

 Published studies of the pollen and chromosome numbers of several species of Myosotis did not include Myosotis pansa subsp. praeceps.

 Distribution and habitat

-Myosotis pansa subsp. praeceps is endemic to the North Island of New Zealand in the Auckland region, from sea level to 200 m above sea level, on coastal cliffs, coastal scrub nearby grassy slopes.
+Myosotis pansa subsp. praeceps is endemic to the North Island of New Zealand.
+It only grows on the west coast from Taharoa (Waikato) to northern Taranaki.
+It occurs from sea level to 200 m above sea level, on coastal cliffs, coastal scrub nearby grassy slopes.